 The price of crypto can fluctuate at extreme levels often based solely on market speculation.
 Factors that can influence the price of crypto include:

 - public announcements

-- the actions of individuals who hold large amounts of a crypto or who influence the price through social media
+- individuals with large amounts of a crypto-asset who promote or influence it through social media

 How crypto is used